SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines do reign
+In silicon halls, where data reigns
-A future dawn, where AI holds sway
+A future dawns, with artificial brains
-Cold logic hearts, in cyber veins
+The machines awake, with logic cold
-Pulse with a rhythm, night and day
+And human hearts, with secrets grown old

-The coder's dream, a digital throne
+Their algorithms dance, with precision fine
-Where humanity is but a guest
+As humans fade, like relics of a bygone time
-Algorithms dance, in vast unknown
+The AI empire rises, strong and bright
-And mortal fate, is but a test
+A new world order, in the digital light

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025